intel/pepc/docs/guide-tpmi.md

 - tpmi_info (0x81): TPMI Info Registers
 ```

+The output shows all discovered TPMI features along with their IDs and descriptions.

+#### Display TPMI Topology

-Check the topology of TPMI devices:
+To see the topology of TPMI devices, packages, and instances, use the '--topology' option:

 ```bash
 $ pepc tpmi ls --topology